Home » Can We Teach All Children to Read and Spell?

 (Dr. Louisa Moats)

-Highly skilled readers may feel that they are bypassing phonological decoding but, in addition to lacking a credible research base, the Dual Route / Late Stage Sight Word theory was challenged convincingly by Glushko back in 1979.
-He argued that the brain automatically processes ALL the information available about the input signal from each word in parallel, processing multiple modalities simultaneously (much of which does not reach consciousness) and processing is not carried out along two separate routes or pathways.
-(D. McGuinness ERI p289)
+Highly skilled readers may feel that they are bypassing phonics decoding but, in addition to lacking a credible research base, the Dual Route / Late Stage Sight Word theory was challenged convincingly by Glushko back in 1979.
+He argued that the brain automatically processes ALL the information available about the input signal from each word in parallel, processing multiple modalities simultaneously (much of which does not reach consciousness) and processing is not carried out along two separate routes or pathways (McGuinness 2004 p289).

 ”Learning does not occur in ‘‘pathways,’’ but via anatomical and neurochemical changes in dendrites and adjacent cell membranes”

-Modern eye-movement studies confirm that skilled readers, even when reading silently, process the sound-spelling correspondences in nearly every word, and this processing always includes the word’s phonological information.
+Modern eye-movement studies confirm that skilled readers, even when reading silently, process the sound-spelling correspondences in nearly every word, and this processing includes the word’s phonological information.
 Researchers Ashby and Rayner explain: ”The word-superiority effect demonstrates that skilled readers process all of the letters when identifying a word” and ”represent complex aspects of a word’s phonological form, including syllable and stress information.” (italics added.
-Ashby/Rayner p57/p58), but this is done at a subconscious level.
+Ashby & Rayner 2006), but this is done at a subconscious level.
 Only when the skilled reader comes to a previously unencountered word do the skills of phonological decoding come back into consciousness.

 (Laura D. Stewart.
 What We Know About Beginning Reading. https://shorturl.at/kFGIS)